Metacor/Minecraft-Speedrun-Guide/readme.md

 * The Dragon's Fireball doesn't actually do Damage, the AoE ground Effect left behind is what Damages you
 	* *an easy way to avoid the Damage, is to get hit on purpose, then Jump → place a Block below you*
 * if you aggro an Enderman, try to trap it in a Boat so you can easily Kill it without taking damage
-	* *this can also be used in the Overworld / Nether to collect Ender Pearls*
+	* *this can also be used in the Overworld / Nether to Collect Ender Pearls*
 * Using Pick Block to select Beds while One-Cycling the Dragon makes inventory management a lot more simple
 * if you failed to One-Cycle the Dragon: attack the Dragon's Head Hitbox
 	* *don't try to crit, just stand normally and hit with fully charged attacks*